 Malaysia is one of the popular destinations for professionals to live and work.
-In order to work in Malaysia, you must obtain an employment pass (EP).
+To work in Malaysia, you must obtain an employment pass (EP).
 An employment pass is a permit issued by the Malaysian government which grants foreign professionals to live and work in Malaysia.

 Types of Work Passes in Malaysia